Eratosthenes: Obliquity of the ecliptic

 Eratosthenes determined the obliquity of the ecliptic.
 The ecliptic is the apparent circular orbit of the sun projected onto the imaginary celestial sphere over the course of a year; its obliquity is the inclination of its plane relative to the plane of the equator.
-The value of this angle (ε) is not constant; at the time of Eratosthenes, it was 23° 43′ 40″.
+The value of this angle is not constant; at the time of Eratosthenes, it was 23° 43′ 40″.
 As early as the 5th century BC, Oenopides of Chios had determined 24°; Eratosthenes improved the accuracy of the measurement.
-He determined the angular distance between the two tropics as of the full circle (360°), i.e., 47° 42′ 40″, which, when halved, yields a value of 23° 51′ 20″ for ε.
+He determined the angular distance between the two tropics as of the full circle (360°), i.e., 47° 42′ 40″, which, when halved, yields a value of 23° 51′ 20″.
 How he arrived at this result is unknown; the hypotheses considered in research are speculative.
 While at the Library of Alexandria, Eratosthenes devised a calendar using his predictions about the ecliptic of the Earth.
 He calculated that there are 365 days in a year and that every fourth year there would be 366 days.
 The Greek astronomer Hipparchus (c.
 190) credited Eratosthenes (276 – 194 BC) as the inventor of the armillary sphere, a model of objects in the sky (on the celestial sphere), consisting of a spherical framework of rings, centered on Earth or the Sun, that represent lines of celestial longitude and latitude and other astronomically important features, such as the ecliptic.